weijie-tan3/mcp-trino/README.md

 The server provides the following MCP tools:

+### execute_query

-1. `execute_query` - Execute a SQL query against Trino
+Execute a SQL query against Trino with full SQL support for complex analytical queries.

+### list_catalogs

-2. `list_catalogs` - List all catalogs available in the Trino server
+List all catalogs available in the Trino server, providing a comprehensive view of your data ecosystem.

+### list_schemas

-3. `list_schemas` - List all schemas in a catalog
+List all schemas in a catalog, helping you navigate through the data hierarchy efficiently.

+### list_tables

-4. `list_tables` - List all tables in a schema
+List all tables in a schema, giving you visibility into available datasets.

+### get_table_schema

-5. `get_table_schema` - Get the schema of a table
+Get the schema of a table, understanding the structure of your data for better query planning.

 ## Configuration